PRIVATE PILOT CERTIFICATE

-The Private Pilot Certificate is usually the first milestone in an aviation student’s career.
-Students get to experience the thrill of their first solo flight and are instructed in the basic principles of flight, fundamental flight maneuvers, preflight procedures, navigation and cross country operations, takeoffs/landings, emergency procedures and night operations.
+The Private Pilot Certificate is usually the first milestone in a student's aviation career.
+This certificate is earned through either the Bachelor of Science in Aeronautics or the Associate of Science in Aviation Studies degree programs.
+Students experience the thrill of their first solo flight and are instructed in the basic principles of flight, fundamental flight maneuvers, preflight procedures, navigation and cross country operations, takeoffs/landings, emergency procedures and night operations.

-Weight and balance calculations and the entire spectrum of aircraft performance are covered in detail during the course of the private pilot certificate program and students learn essential aviation skills.
-Private pilot certificate program graduates are knowledgeable, confident and ready to take their career to the next level!
+Weight and balance calculations and the entire spectrum of aircraft performance are covered in detail during the course of the program and students learn essential aviation skills.
+Private pilot certificate holders are knowledgeable, confident and ready to take their career to the next level!

 Students in the professional pilot degree programs can earn their Commercial Pilot Certificate within their second academic year.